ayaoanifrani/NLP-TASBA/README.md

 #### b) BERT For Senquence Classification

 We fine tuned the `BertForSentenceClassification` pretrained model from the transformers librairy.
 We used the `base-uncased` embeddings with 12 transfomer blocks with a hidden layer size at 768 (can be considered as embedding size.
 For example we tried to export this layer's weights and use it as features in different scikit-learn classifiers but this technique poorly performed with 64% of accuracy at best).
 This model loads 110M parameters then.

 We set the initial learning rate at `2e-5` and used a Adam optimizer with weight decay at a factor of 0.1 (not for all weights).
 We also used a linear scheduler without warm up (`num_warmup_step=0`)

-		- Attention mask
+- Attention mask:
-		- Token type ID
+- Token type ID:

 #### c) Header classifier

 Instead of the natural linear classifier used by `BertForSentenceClassification`, we used two fully connected layer to decrease smoothly the neurons from 768 to 64 then from 64 to 3 (the number of labels).

 ## 3. Model Performance

 The accuracy score of the model we finally kept is

 ## 4. References